Aj45c/Inspector-Rick/README.md

 FUTURE IDEAS:
 ---------------------------------------------------------------
--Modal has a button that opens up a map to their last known location -Clean up the code
+* Modal has a button that opens up a map to their last known location
+* Clean up the code
--Make it look more like a old command line terminal, like a Pip-boy from fallout!
+* Make it look more like a old command line terminal, like a Pip-boy from fallout!
--Increase the number of characters to include more of the main cast!
+* Increase the number of characters to include more of the main cast!